-- Remove screws and take off the clamp. - Remove screws 2 on the left fork leg and take off the left fork protector.
+- Remove screws 1 and take off the clamp. - Remove screws 2 on the left fork leg and take off the left fork protector. - Remove screws 3 on the right fork leg and take off the right fork protector.

 12.6 Installing the fork protector